LucidumInc/lucidum-deployment-seed/microsoft_azure/README.md

      - This is the public key, matching your private key used to ssh into vm

   2. Update variables in `terraform.tfvars`
-     - These are your AWS account specific values, such as vpc and subnet ids.
+     - These are your Azure specific values, such as instance size and deployment location
+     - `trusted_locations` must be set to your public IP

   3. Execute Terraform deployment
      - `terraform init`